kalavai-net/kalavai-client/README.md

 - `amd64` or `x86_64` CPU architecture
 - NVIDIA GPU
-- AMD and Intel GPUs are currently not supported (yet!)
+- AMD and Intel GPUs are currently not supported ([interested in helping us test it?](https://kalavai-net.github.io/kalavai-client/compatibility/#help-testing-amd-gpus))

 ## Roadmap